jordanmata15/Expert-System-Robot/README.md

 This program will use a rule based expert system to navigate a grid and find the goal.
 If run with no paramters, the program will display the start and end result to console once finished and output the resulting grid to ./output/output.txt.

-You can specify input and output file yourself if you wish using the -i <> and -o flags foll
+You can specify input and output file yourself if you wish using the `-i <filename>` and `-o <filename>` flags.
+For a full list of flags you can use, run the program with the `--help` flag.

 ## Running
 ### IDE (no need to compile)